-As part of our Railway Upgrade Plan, we’re delivering £170m of improvements across the Upper Lee Valley area from 2017 to 2019
+As part of our Railway Upgrade Plan, we’re delivering £170m of improvements across the Upper Lee Valley from 2017 to 2019

 We are delivering the programme on behalf of our funding partners: the UK Government, the London Local Enterprise Partnership (known as “LEAP) and the Mayor of London, Transport for London and local authorities.

 We’re building 5.5km of new track which will allow an extra two trains per hour (peak) to run between Stratford and the new Meridian Water station, reduce congestion for passengers and support regeneration across the Upper Lee Valley area.

 This project is part of our London Railway Upgrade Plan, creating new connections and increasing capacity in peak hour by 30 per cent.